FORTH-ICS-INSPIRE/artemis/README.md

 The basic actions that you will need to do, stated here for brevity, are the following:

-1. Edit environment variables in .env file (especially the security-related variables)
+1. Edit environment variables in .env file (especially the security-related variables); please check [this file](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki/Environment-variables) for more information on the env variables.

 2. Decouple your configs from the default ones (that are under version control), by doing the following in your local artemis directory:
    ```